Lagrán: Interesting places

 Actually the town of Lagrán has 1 café opened next to the fronton.
-Also there´s a zone next to the Saint Bartolomew hermitage (1.6km (1 mille) away of the town centre) in which people can camp and in summer is very used by groups of teenagers.
-Also it has a church called in spanish "Iglesia de la Natividad" placed in the highest point of the town.
+Also there's a zone next to the Saint Bartolomew hermitage (1.6 km (1 mille) away of the town centre) in which people can camp and in summer is very used by groups of teenagers.
+Also it has a church called in Spanish "Iglesia de la Natividad" placed in the highest point of the town.

 Hiking

-There are few activities, but it is possible to play bowl or play vasque fronton, cestapunta, frontennis, futsal and baketball.
+There are few activities, but it is possible to play bowl or play vasque fronton, cestapunta, frontennis, futsal and basketball.
 There are many mountains to climb or places to walk.
-It was able to play golf on a 9 holes course that was 1km away from the town but it closed on 28th of february of 2013, so since then the nearest course o play golf is placed in Urturi, 12km away.
+It was able to play golf on a 9 holes course that was 1 km away from the town but it closed on 28 February 2013, so since then the nearest course to play golf is placed in Urturi, 12 km away.

 Senda De Las Carboneras A-PR-50 - This path goes from Lagrán to Cruz del Castillo, before it served to communicate the Cantabrian Sea ports with the people of the Rioja and to trade with oil, bread, and wool in exchange for coal, lime, potatoes, pickled fish etc. On this path you can see three representations that explain the process of making charcoal, one of the greatest cultural treasures of the valley, and some tree species that contribute to enjoy of this walk.

 Senda Del Lavadero A-PR-51 - The path which goes from the laundry of Lagrán illustrates the walker a variety of flora and fauna posters, and explanations of the valley.
 Can also be seen an old site where lime was fabricated and the remains of a sawmill in the mountains.

 Senda Del Monte Jaundel A-PR-52 - Along the way we will know some aspects of the landscape, artificial lakes which some farmers made for their animals and a mountain which is between to villages and in the past was used for commercial purposes.
 We also find some animals and plants species, and a curious machine called "El Burro" which in the past was used to carry thin woods to where the charcoal was made.